miraland-labs/solarti-program-library/docs/src/stake-pool/cli.md

 [Associated Token Account](associated-token-account.md) for stake pool tokens and the withdraw authority on the deposited stake account.

-Alternatively, you can create an SPL token account yourself and pass it as the `token-receiver` for the command, and specify the withdraw authority on the stake account using the `withdraw-authority` flag.
+Alternatively, you can create an Solarti token account yourself and pass it as the `token-receiver` for the command, and specify the withdraw authority on the stake account using the `withdraw-authority` flag.